Loading of atoms into an optical trap with high initial phase-space density: Initial temperature and phase-space density

 \section{Initial temperature and phase-space density}

-In order to measure the initial temperature $T_0$ immediately after the completion of loading, the heating due to the photon scattering of the trap beam during the holding time should be taken into account because the small detuning of $-1.2$ THz from the D$_2$ line leads to a high photon scattering rate.
+In order to measure the initial temperature $T_0$ immediately after the completion of loading, the heating due to the photon scattering of the trap beam during the holding time should be taken into account because the small detuning of $-2.3$ THz from the D$_2$ line leads to a high photon scattering rate in comparison with large detuning in far-off resonant trap.
+We measure the heating rate in the optical trap as 0.30 (5) $\mu$K/(s mW) from the temperatures measured after several holding durations from 25 ms to 95 ms assuming a constant heating rate.

-We determine $T_0$ by extrapolating the temperatures measured for holding times of 25, 27.5, 30, 32.5, and 35 ms, as shown in Fig.\ref{fig:T}(a).
-The data are taken for $I_\mathrm{M}$ = 34 mW/cm$^2$, $\Delta_\mathrm{M}$ = $-205$ MHz, $I_\mathrm{R}$ = 8 $\mu$W/cm$^2$, and $\Delta_\mathrm{R}$ = $+20$ MHz.
-Assuming a constant heating rate, the fitted values of $T_0$ and the heating rate when the trap beam power $P$ = 190 mW are 8.7 (1.5) $\mu$K and 0.23(5) $\mu$K/ms, respectively.
-The measured heating rate is consistent with the value estimated from the trap beam intensity and detuning.
-The data for different $P$ values are similarly analyzed, and the estimated $T_0$ values are shown in Fig. \ref{fig:T}(b).
-The initial temperatures $T_0$ are less than 10 $\mu$K for any $P$ and, on average, around 8 $\mu$K.